 #5 — Silfab Elite 440 | US Score: 9.1/10

-Silfab is my top recommendation for homeowners who prioritize “Made in North America” quality.
+Silfab is our top recommendation for homeowners who prioritize “Made in North America” quality.
 These panels are manufactured in Washington and Ontario, which gives them a massive edge for reliability and local support.

 The Silfab Elite 440 hits 22.8% efficiency using advanced conductive backwrap technology.
 This design eliminates the need for busbars on the front, creating a beautiful, pure black aesthetic that looks incredible on modern roofs.